-- A CCBC College Life representative will reach out to you for additional information.
+- A CCBC Contact Tracer will reach out to you for additional information.

 - Notify your instructor(s) you will be absent from class.
 Work out a plan to continue course progress and identify alternative learning options.
 You will not be penalized for absence due to a requirement to remain off campus, or in mandated quarantine or isolation.